summeratmosphere/portfolio/README.md

 ## Installation

-Installation is not needed. index.html simply needs to be opened.
+Installation is not needed.
+The file "index.html" simply needs to be opened.

 ## How to use?